Doctor Strange in the Multiverse of Madness: Cast

 An emergency surgeon who was a colleague and lover of Strange.
 The film explores Strange's decision at the end of the film Doctor Strange (2016) to protect the New York Sanctum and not be with Palmer, despite still having feelings for her and possibly regretting that decision, with Palmer marrying someone else in this film.
 McAdams also portrays the character's Earth-838 counterpart, who is an employee of the Baxter Foundation and the former lover of that reality's Strange.
 McAdams described this version of the character as a "Multiversal expert" who allowed her to have more action scenes compared to the first film.
 She has "a lot more baggage" than the original version of the character due to the Earth-838 version of Strange being corrupted, but her storyline with the Earth-616 Strange helps resolve his love story with his own version of Palmer.
+Raimi said in 2026 that McAdams was intended to portray another version of the character in a universe added during the film's reshoots that was ultimately cut.

 The Illuminati of Earth-838 also includes Patrick Stewart as Professor Charles Xavier, portraying a different version of the character that he previously played in 20th Century Fox's X-Men film series; Hayley Atwell as Peggy Carter / Captain Carter, after voicing another version in the Disney+ animated series What If...?
 (2021–2024); Lashana Lynch as Maria Rambeau / Captain Marvel, an alternate version of her character from the film Captain Marvel (2019); Anson Mount as Blackagar Boltagon / Black Bolt, an alternate version of his role from Marvel's ABC television series Inhumans (2017); and John Krasinski as Reed Richards, a member of the Fantastic Four.

 Julian Hilliard and Jett Klyne portray the Earth-838 versions of Wanda's sons Billy and Tommy, reprising their respective roles from WandaVision, while Topo Wresniwiro reprises his role from the first film as Hamir, a Master of the Mystic Arts.
 Also appearing in the film are Sheila Atim as Sara, a Master of the Mystic Arts, and Adam Hugill as the voice of Rintrah, a minotaur-like being from R'Vaal who is a student at Kamar-Taj.
 Ross Marquand voices the Ultron drones that appear on Earth-838.
 Marquand previously voiced a different version of Ultron in What If...?, replacing James Spader, who portrayed the Earth-616 Ultron in the film Avengers: Age of Ultron (2015).
 The character Clea is introduced in the mid-credits scene, portrayed by Charlize Theron, and Waldron makes a cameo appearance as a guest at Palmer's wedding.
 Bruce Campbell, a frequent collaborator with Raimi, briefly appears in both the main film and post-credits scene as the vendor of an Earth-838 food stall called Pizza Poppa.
 Scott Spiegel, another frequent collaborator with Raimi, voices one of the Souls of the Damned that attack Strange when he possesses a corpse.
 Co-producer Richie Palmer also voices one of the Souls of the Damned.